 If a student is found to have engaged in any form of academic dishonesty, the faculty member will inform the student and provide a written statement of the offense with the penalty to be imposed.
-The student then has 10 calendar days within which to appeal in writing to the Department Chair.
+The student then has 10 calendar days within which to appeal in writing to the Department Chair, further appeals may be made to the Vice President for Academic Affairs.

-Penalties for academic dishonesty of any sort may result in:
+Penalties for academic dishonesty may result in:

-- receiving a zero for the assignment in question - failure for the course in question - dismissal from the College, if a second offense
+- Receiving a zero for the assignment in question - Failure for the course in question - Other sanctions may be applied under the Student Code of Conduct found in the Student Handbook.